franknet/unipplus-ios-pods/README.md

 ## License

-UNIPPlusCore is available under the MIT license.
+UNIPPlusPods is available under the MIT license.
 See the LICENSE file for more info.